Warhammer 40,000: The Imperium of Man

 The Imperium of Man is described as an authoritarian techno-feudal theocratic human empire that comprises approximately 1 million worlds and has existed for over 10,000 years.
 The faction abhors aliens to the point that associating with aliens is a capital offence.
 The state religion of the Imperium is centred around its founder, the Emperor of Mankind, who united humanity millennia earlier.
 Although the Emperor is its nominal ruler, he was mortally wounded in battle and lives on life support in a vegetative state.
 Despite his condition, his mind still generates a psychic beacon called "the Astronomican" by which starships navigate the Warp.
 Although the Imperium has highly advanced technology, most of its technologies have not improved for thousands of years due to religious taboos against science and innovation.

 Most Warhammer 40,000 fiction is written from the perspective of the Imperium.

 Of all the factions in the Warhammer 40,000 universe, the Imperium has the most sub-factions and largest catalogue of models.
-The most common are the Space Marines (Adeptus Astartes) and Imperial Guard (Astra Militarum), each which can be further subdivided into hundreds of Chapters and Regiments (Militarum Regimentos), respectively.
-Some notable Imperial Guard units include the Cadian Shock Troops and the Death Korps of Krieg.
+The most common are the Space Marines (Adeptus Astartes) and Imperial Guard (Astra Militarum), each of which can be further subdivided into hundreds of Chapters and Regiments (Militarum Regimentos), respectively.
+Some notable Imperial Guard units include the Cadian Shock Troops and the Death Korps of Krieg, the latter based on World War I Germany.
 Other playable Imperium sub-factions in the tenth edition of Warhammer 40,000 tabletop include the Sisters of Battle (Adepta Sororitas, often described as the female equivalent of Space Marines), Adeptus Custodes (bodyguards of the Emperor at the Imperial Palace), Adeptus Mechanicus (Tech-Priests who are a mix of flesh and machine), and Imperial Knights (battle mechs which tower above all troops/tanks while being smaller than Titan Legions).
 Each player builds their army around a specific sub-faction and its focused play style.
 For instance, an army of Space Marines will consist of a small number of powerful infantry, whereas an Imperial Guard army will have weak but plentiful infantry combined with strong artillery.

 In theory, while the Imperium of Man's variety of sub-factions gives Imperial players the choices and flexibility to design their army for any style of play, most in-game army lists do not permit an Imperial player to field an army with units from different sub-factions (i.e. one cannot mix Space Marine infantry with Imperial Guard tanks).
 However in Epic an Imperial player may supplement their Space Marine or Imperial Guard forces with towering mecha from the Imperial Knights and/or Titan Legions, plus support from the Imperial Navy for aerial units and orbital bombardments.
 Two or more different Imperial sub-faction armies (each led by a separate player) can form an alliance in large multiplayer games.